kaskarn/JaSPU/README.md

 equivalently computed as <a href="https://www.codecogs.com/eqnedit.php?latex=SPU(\infty)=\max_k&space;|S_k|" target="_blank"><img src="https://latex.codecogs.com/gif.latex?SPU(\infty)=\max_k&space;|S_k|" title="SPU(\infty)=\max_k |S_k|" /></a>

-aSPU adaptively selects the SPU with the greatest power, and performs Monte-Carlo simulations to produce p-values, using the empirical multivariate-normal distribution of null z-scores, R.
+aSPU adaptively selects the SPU with the greatest power, and performs Monte-Carlo simulations to produce p-values, using the empirical multivariate-normal distribution of null z-scores.

 ## Package description

 The package provides the function `aspu` to compute SPU and aSPU p-values for each SNP contained in an input file.
-This implementation fully uses available processors (which must be previously added with `addprocs()`, or `ClusterManagers` functions), has a small memory footprint (<1G per CPU), and is very fast.
+This implementation fully uses available processors (which must be previously added with `addprocs()`, or `ClusterManagers` functions), has a minimal memory footprint, and is orders of magnitude faster than R implementations.

 ### Input file
 The input file must include one SNP per line, with the first column containing SNP names, and, by default, each subsequent column